 A brief history of Nayakar Mahal

 The Nayaks of Madurai ruled from 1545 until the 1740s.
-Thirumalai Nayak, colloquially pronounced as ‘Nayakar’ was one of the greatest of the Nayak kings and he reigned between 1623- 1659 and is solely responsible for building various monumental structures in and around Madurai including the Thirumalai Nayak Mahal, also locally known as Nayakar Mahal.
+Thirumalai Nayak, colloquially pronounced as ‘Nayakar’, was one of the greatest of the Nayak Kings.
+He reigned over Madurai between 1623 – 1659 and is solely responsible for building various monumental structures in and around Madurai including the Thirumalai Nayak Mahal, also locally known thus as Nayakar Mahal.

-As is the norm with majority of royal families- greed, deceit and lust for power overpowered the goodness and relationships amongst the family members of Nayaks.
+Following the norm of many a royal family – greed, deceit, and lust for power overpowered the goodness and relationships amongst the family members of Nayaks.
 King Thirumalai Nayak’s grandson demolished much of the fine Madurai Palace structures, and, shifted the jewels and woodcarvings in order to build his own palace in Tiruchirapalli.

 I am not going to discuss the story behind the palace at length.
 Most of the historical facts are available on the internet!